Street names in Barcelona: Democracy

 Between 1979 and 1981 several streets in Vallvidrera, Rectoret, and Can Caralleu, neighborhoods in the periphery that still had several streets duplicated with the city center, were changed.
 In these places the decision of the new names was left to the neighbors themselves.
 Most of them were dedicated to trees and plants, as well as some of them were named after operas (Parsifal, Lohengrin, La Traviata, Bohemios, Madame Butterfly) or names related to astronomy (Firmament, Satellites, Ursa Major, Nebulae, Milky Way, Mars, Jupiter, Saturn).
 The streets Mayor de Can Caralleu and Mayor del Rectoret were also created.

 In 1980 two squares were created in Nou Barris dedicated to characters linked to the left: Francesc Layret, lawyer and deputy for the Partit Republicà Català; and Ángel Pestaña, anarcho-syndicalist politician and leader of Solidaridad Obrera.

-Also between 1980 and 1981 the name of several streets that placed a qualifier before the name of the honored personage was modified, leaving only that name, among them several streets dedicated to musicians that all had the appellative Maestro.
+Also between 1980 and 1981 the name of several streets that placed a qualifier before the name of the honored personage was modified, leaving only that name, among them several streets dedicated to musicians that all had the appellative Mestre.
 Some examples would be: Sculptor Enric Clarasó to Enric Clarasó, Decorator José María Sert to Josep Maria Sert, Pharmacist Carbonell to Francesc Carbonell, Lieutenant Colonel González Tablas to González Tablas, Pope John XXIII to John XXIII, Bishop Urquinaona to Urquinaona, Jurist Borrell i Soler to Borrell i Soler, Aviators Jiménez and Iglesias to Jiménez and Iglesias, Lawyer Ballbé to Manuel Ballbé, etc.

-In 1981 several minor changes took place: the dedication of the plaza de la Fuente Mágica to its author, Carles Buïgas; the awarding of the plaza de la Victoria to Juan Carlos I, in recognition of his actions during the coup d'état of February 23rd; the square popularly known as Plaza de las Ratas was baptized as Plaza de la Asamblea de Cataluña; and the squares of Wagner, Salvador Seguí, Emili Vendrell, Torres Clavé and Joan Llongueras were created.
+In 1981 several minor changes took place: the dedication of the plaça de la Fony Màgica to its author, Carles Buïgas; the awarding of the plaza de la Victoria to Juan Carlos I, in recognition of his actions during the coup d'état of February 23rd; the square popularly known as Plaça de les Rates was baptized as Plaça de l'Assemblea de Catalunya; and the squares of Wagner, Salvador Seguí, Emili Vendrell, Torres Clavé and Joan Llongueras were created.

-In the following years there were several changes, among which it is worth mentioning: Obispo Irurita to Obispo (1982), Encantes to Consulado de Mar (1982), Plaza de la Unificación to Revolución de Septiembre de 1868 (1983), Paseo de la Ciudad de Mallorca (a section) to Andreu Nin (1984), Plaza del Funicular to Doctor Andreu (1984), Paseo de Colón (a section) to Josep Carner (1984), Paseo del Triunfo to Rambla del Pueblo Nuevo (1987), Menéndez Pelayo to Torrente de la Olla (1989) and Valldaura to Pablo Iglesias (1991).
+In the following years there were several changes, among which it is worth mentioning: Obispo Irurita to Bisbe (1982), Encants to Consolat de Mar (1982), Plaza de la Unificación to Plaça de la Revolució de Setembre de 1868 (1983), Paseo de la Ciudad de Mallorca (a section) to Passeig d'Andreu Nin (1984), Plaza del Funicular to Plaça del Doctor Andreu (1984), Paseo de Colón (a section) to Passeig de Josep Carner (1984), Paseo del Triunfo to Rambla del Pueblo Nuevo (1987), Menéndez Pelayo to Torrent de l'Olla (1989) and Valldaura to Pablo Iglesias (1991).